 2018 was the first year of the Property Treaty account.
-This is ceded by a 90% quota share to Syndicate 6133.
-This class writes US and International business and sought to benefit from rate increases following the catastrophe losses of 2017.
+This is ceded by a 90% quota share arrangement to Syndicate 6133.
+The class includes US and International business and sought to benefit from rate increases following the catastrophe losses of 2017.